Did you know that today is National Video Games Day? We didn’t. In fact, we are getting an inkling that this might not be a real holiday.

 It didn’t catch on.

-Of course, because history existed before Twitter, that wasn't the first mention of this alleged holiday.
-Video game historian Frank Cifaldi published an article this week in which he discovered that a 1991 edition of Chase bank's calendar of events lists National Video Games Day on July 8.
-It's "A day for kids of all ages who enjoy video games to celebrate the fun they have while playing them".
+Of course, because history existed before Twitter, that wasn’t the first mention of this alleged holiday.
+Video game historian Frank Cifaldi published an article today in which he discovered that a 1991 edition of Chase bank’s calendar of events lists National Video Games Day on July 8th.
+It’s “A day for kids of all ages who enjoy video games to celebrate the fun they have while playing them.”
 It was sponsored by David Earle, president of the Kid Vid Warriors.
 No Google results turn up for the aforementioned warriors.

 3. Nobody gets anything special on #NationalVideoGamesDay

-On the day I asked my boss, Kotaku US editor-in-chief Stephen Totilo, if I could take the rest of the day off.
-"Absolutely not," he said.
+I asked my boss, Kotaku editor-in-chief Stephen Totilo, if I could take the rest of the day off.
+“Absolutely not,” he said.

-Earlier this week, #videogamesday was trending on Twitter.
-Yes, of course it was an impetus for gamers to express their love and appreciation for some nostalgic retro game like GoldenEye.
-It was also been a big ol' brand party:
+Right now, #videogamesday is trending on Twitter.
+Yes, of course it’s been an impetus for gamers to express their love and appreciation for some nostalgic retro game like GoldenEye.
+It’s also been a big ol’ brand party:

 — McDonald's (@McDonalds) September 12, 2017